 Prague astronomical clock.
-Famous 600 year old mechanical clock on the facade of city hall, displaying time, astronomical data and Zodiac signs.
+The famous 600-year-old mechanical clock on the facade of the city hall, displaying time, astronomical data, and Zodiac signs.

 Wenceslas Square.
-Main square in New Town of Prague.
-It’s a half mile long, dating from 14th century, featuring National Museum, St. Wenceslas statue, many shops, restaurants and hotels.
+The main square in New Town of Prague.
+It’s a half-mile long, dating from the 14th century, featuring National Museum, St. Wenceslas statue, many shops, restaurants, and hotels.

 Petřín.
-Historic hill reachable by funicular, is a popular gathering place.
-Featuring parks, city views and Eiffel-like tower on the top.
+Historic hill reachable by funicular is a popular gathering place.
+Featuring parks, city views, and an Eiffel-like tower on the top.

 Sedlec Ossuary.
 Small Gothic Church in Kutná Hora, decorated with 40,000 human skeletons.
 Impressive ambiance, featuring bone chandelier.

 Karlštejn.
-About 30 kilometers southwest from Prague, this famous 14th century Gothic castle and fortress hosts royal treasures, paintings and portraits and it is most visited castle in Czech Republic.
+About 30 kilometers southwest of Prague, this famous 14th-century Gothic castle and fortress hosts royal treasures, paintings, and portraits and it is the most visited castle in the Czech Republic.

 Powder Tower.
 Located in Prague, this medieval tower gate was a city gate dividing Old and New Town.
 Used for ceremonial coronation processions of Czech kings in the past.

 Dancing House.
-Frank Gehry designed office tower with a restaurant.
-Nicknamed also as ‘Fred and Ginger’, as it resembles famous dancing duo Fred Astaire and Ginger Rogers.
+Frank Gehry designed an office tower with a restaurant.
+Nicknamed also as ‘Fred and Ginger’, as it resembles the famous dancing duo Fred Astaire and Ginger Rogers.

 Golden Lane.
 A street located in Prague Castle complex.
-Built in the 16th century, and housed King’s castle guards, but took name from the goldsmiths that lived on the street.
+Built in the 16th century, and housed King’s castle guards, but took the name from the goldsmiths that lived on the street.

 Bohemian Switzerland.
-Also known as Czech Switzerland, this national park was founded in year 2000 and it is known for sandstone rock formations, wild valleys and frozen waterfalls.
+Also known as Czech Switzerland, this national park was founded in the year 2000 and it is known for sandstone rock formations, wild valleys, and frozen waterfalls.

 Vyšehrad.
 Fortified medieval castle dating from 10th century, 3 km away from Prague Castle.
 Featuring a museum, hidden passages, and several notable statues.

 Old Town Hall.
-Monumental old town hall in Prague’s old town, one of the most recognizable landmark of the city.
-Featuring observation tower and world famous astronomical clock.
+The monumental old town hall in Prague’s old town, one of the most recognizable landmarks of the city.
+Featuring an observation tower and a world-famous astronomical clock.

 Lennon Wall.
-Since 1980, this graffiti covered wall inspired by Lennon became famous not only for The Beatles member tributes, but for politically charged messages during communist time in former Czechoslovakia.
+Since 1980, this graffiti-covered wall inspired by Lennon became famous not only for The Beatles member tributes but for politically charged messages during the communist time in former Czechoslovakia.

 Old Jewish Cemetery.
-Dating from 15th century, this cemetery is located in Josefov district of Prague.
+Dating from the 15th century, this cemetery is located in the Josefov district of Prague.
 Home to around 12,000 tombstones and many more burials, it is a fascinating historical site.

 Strahov Monastery.
-This 12th century monastery is located in Strahov, district of Prague.
-It features Baroque church, decorated halls and massive library.
+This 12th-century monastery is located in Strahov, district of Prague.
+It features a Baroque church, decorated halls, and a massive library.